Dementia Capable Southern Arizona

 - How to provide the best support and resources to LGBTQI+ older people as they age

 - Visibility Matters Dementia Edition is designed to be a three-hour training, with some flexibility to accommodate the needs of specific audiences.
-To learn more or schedule a training, contact Sarah Bahnson at email@example.com.
+To learn more or schedule a training, click here, or contact Sarah Bahnson at email@example.com.

 Memory concerns?
 Call the PCOA Helpline at 520.790.7262 or complete this referral form to receive a FREE screening.